WPManageNinja/paymattic-docs/docs/manage-form-entries/stripe-payment-hold-in-paymattic.md

 ## Enable Place a Hold on a Payment

-To learn how to enable Place a Hold on a Payment, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Pymattic Navbar**, and open a Payment Form by clicking the **Pencil** icon with the **Stripe** payment method added.

 If you do not have any existing Payment form, read this [Documentation](/how-to-create-your-first-payment-form-in-a-minute-and-accept-payments-with-paymattic) to learn how to Create a Payment Form.